GETTING IT TO US

 - Getting your packages to us is your responsibility.
 Always track your packages until you receive an email from our warehouse acknowledging that we are in possession of it.
 You are the only one that knows what packages you sent so make sure you get an email for each package you want forwarded to Costa Rica.
-If you have a delivery confirmation from your vendor or the carrier but have not received the email from Island Bargains (please allow them one business day to get it to you) you can contact me with the tracking number, the date/time delivered and the contents.
-I will locate it and independently confirm its receipt.
+If you have a delivery confirmation from your vendor or the carrier but have not received our email (please allow them one to two business days to get it to you) you can contact us with the tracking number, the date/time delivered and the contents.
+If it is in our warehouse we will locate it and independently confirm its receipt.

 - Don't wait until the last minute.
-Be aware that packages arriving very late on the last 2 days may not be received into inventory in time to make the load, particularly if there is any problem with the addressing.
+Be aware that packages arriving at the last minute may not be received into inventory in time to make the load, particularly if there is any problem with the addressing.

-- Make sure you use the exact name we have registered for you, exactly as presented in my introductory email.
-If you wish to use a different name or a different email just let me know.
+- Make sure you use the exact name we have registered for you, exactly as presented in our introductory email.
+If you wish to use a different name or a different email just let us know.

 - Cardboard boxes are designed to 'contain' your goods and not to bear weight.
 There is no piece of advice I can offer that is more important.
 What's more, in our tropical environment, they will lose whatever weight bearing structural capacity they might have had when you packed them.
 This is important; it is the contents that will bear ALL weight stacked on top -- and keep in mind, your boxes will go into a container stacked to the ceiling, front to back with no guarantees as to where it will be in the stack (except that heavy boxes will go on the bottom).
 Sticks of wood cut to stand in the corners and plywood or extra layers of cardboard fitted in the top will go a long ways in distributing weight and protecting contents.
 A second box that fits inside the first is helpful but may not add as much structural or weight bearing capacity as you might hope.